Communication settings in Jitterbit EDI

 and.pfx

-.) - Click the Save button.
+.) - In the Upload certificate panel, click the Save button.

 To create a certificate for your organization, follow these steps: